jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     $ yes '' | update-alternatives --force --all

 ##
-# How to add an alternative to a group link?
+# How to add an alternative path to the list of candidates that a master alternative can be linked to?

     $ sudo update-alternatives --install <link>  <name>  <path>  <priority>